FNAN 454: Real Estate Development and Investment Fund Master Syllabus

 A grade of incomplete may be given to students who are passing the course (with a C or higher) but who may be unable to complete scheduled coursework for a cause beyond reasonable control.
 An incomplete can only be given if a student is passing the course and has a documented excusable reason such as a serious illness or unanticipated family emergency for being unable to complete the remainder of the work as scheduled.
 Poor time management or failure to deal with a situation earlier in the semester would not be accepted as a reason for an incomplete.

 An incomplete may not be appropriate for a student who misses a significant portion of the semester due to an extended illness or other situation.
-In these cases, the student should talk to a School of Business academic advisor about a possible non-academic withdrawal.
+In these cases, the student should talk to a Costello College of Business academic advisor about a possible non-academic withdrawal.

 Appendix A: Initial Course Schedule (Sample)